ransurf/lyt-quartz-content/attachments/Triangulation-1a (Drawing).md

 ---
 excalidraw-plugin: parsed
+created: 2022-01-15T09:20:26
 ---
 ==⚠ Switch to EXCALIDRAW VIEW in the MORE OPTIONS menu of this document. ⚠==

 # Text Elements
 "I'm Nick!" ^QIkKmyuG